Darian Cowgill: Education

 Two-year AA/AS in Recording Arts from the Citrus College Recording Arts program.

 Bachelor of Science degree in Business/Leadership from Azusa Pacific University.

 Master's Degree in Communications from the University of Southern California.

 Awards and accolades

-Darisn was the Grand Prize winner of a Pensado's Place sponsored Indaba Music mix contest, for "Muffaletta" on Billy Martin's 2013, Heels Over Head album.
+Darian was the Grand Prize winner of a Pensado's Place sponsored Indaba Music mix contest, for "Muffaletta" on Billy Martin's 2013, Heels Over Head album.
 Subsequently, Cowgill was interviewed by Dave Pensado on his weekly show, "Pensado's Place", regarding his victory.

 Darian was a producer on the "Get Your Music in Film and TV" panel at the 32nd Westcoast Songwriter's Conference held in Los Altos, California.
 He was elected to the board of directors for Westcoastsongwriters.org in June 2014 and will continue to be a guest speaker and resource for the music production, mixing, and mastering seminars.

 Darian is also an AVID certified Pro Tools instructor.
 He also endorses Slate Digital, THD Electronics, Dean Markley Strings and Mesa Boogie.